Growling: Function of aggressive growling

 In bears, almost all vocalizations can be wrongly classified as a growl.
 Unlike cats and dogs, bears seldom truly growl; instead the fear-moans of a trapped or treed bear are often mistaken as a threatening growl.
 When bears are being intentionally aggressive, as in when hunting or when threatened, they will tend to remain silent or make short blowing noises.

 There is an evolutionary aspect to growling as well, with crustaceans evolving over the years in various aspects.
 The ghost crabs use their gastric mill, which is composed of lateral and medial teeth, to imitate the sound of growling.
 The growling is used while the ghost crab takes an aggressive stance, which is followed by lunging, they also use their claws to produce a similar sound that is instead used in courtship.

-Felines such as leopards and tigers also growl to signal territorial aggression, eliciting anti-predator responses from animals such as elephants.
+Felids such as leopards and tigers also growl to signal territorial aggression, eliciting anti-predator responses from animals such as elephants.
 Similar to human interpretation of growling, elephants are able to distinguish the threat level based on the individual growl and will respond accordingly; elephants will retreat from tigers, but defend against leopards.
 Domestic house cats also growl, sounding like "brrrrrooowwww", usually followed by the typical hissing sound.
 In domestic cats, growling is a warning noise, implying unhappiness, annoyance, fear or other forms of aggression, and is a signal to back off.
 Cats may growl, similar to dogs, in the presence of other cats or dogs to establish dominance or to indicate they do not wish to interact with that individual.
 There is an environmental aspect to feline aggression with domesticated cats that were in environments that are agonist with their owners, were more likely to have aggressive behavior like growling towards their owners.